Wilfred/Minimal-scheme/README.md

 ## Cleanup tasks

-* Using None as the empty list means that we cannot call len() on any list -- create a Nil object
 * Add slice support for our linked list, then clean up variadic function stuff
 * Write an immutable dict for environments -- clarity
 * Remove eval_program -- it's just map(eval_s_expression, s_expressions)